wleofeng/UpChallenge/README.md

 The application uses `AVSpeechsynthesizer` API to dictate workout instructions.
 You just need to follow along.

 Workout instructions are configurable, using a JSON payload.
+Current this is maintained in the `lyric.json` file.

-Example:
+Payload example:
 ```
 {
    "name":"Sally Up",  // name of the workout